NOAA-OWP/inundation-mapping/README.md

 and include both `Pipfile` and `Pipfile.lock` in your commits.
 The docker image installs the environment from the lock file.

+If you are on a machine that has a particularly slow internet connection, you may need to increase the timeout of pipenv.
+To do this simply add `PIPENV_INSTALL_TIMEOUT=10000000` in front of any of your pipenv commands.

 ## Known Issues & Getting Help